PanoPepino/mtheoretical/docs/_build/html/_sources/index.rst.txt

    - Class Bubble lacks a B-field in the background to be added.
 Animation of the B-field surfing the brane will be changed.
    - Equations sub-package will probably become part of [text_and_organisation].
 Ideally, a python code will be created such that it reads a .tex file and creates a dictionary, where keys are the equation labels of the .tex.
 Then, the class reads the dictionary and writes the desired equations given the input.
    - Same for Ref Class.
+   - Think of a way to remove the animation_overrides{} thing.

 .. toctree::
    :maxdepth: 2
    :caption: Contents of the package:

-   modules
+   src

    ..
       Whenever you add a new class or sub-package, it seems that one has to rewite the corresponding .rst file to add that info.